 These changes haven't effected the essence of the race, which still remains the one of the toughest tests of horse and rider in the world.
-Forty horses line up at the starting tape and around 60% of the entrants will not complete the race, which is four and a half miles long and has thirty fence jumps.
+Forty horses line up at the starting tape and around 60% of the entrants will not complete the race, which is four and a half miles long and has 30 fences to jump.

 Aintree is the home of the Grand National and apart from a couple of years during the first world war, the race has always taken place at the course, which is located just five miles from the centre of Liverpool.
 Well served by public transport and a train station, the course is modern and offers a wide range of facilities.
 The Grand National is just one of many race meetings that take place during the National Hunt season although not all meetings and races are run over the National course.